What You Need to Know About Menstrual Cups

 Its that time of the month again.
 Your menstrual cycle is here, and many women have mixed reviews.
 Some women are happy to see their period as it signals the doubt of an unplanned pregnancy and some women see their week ruined because of mother nature.
-Your menstrual cycle restricts the outfits you can wear, effects your mood and also isn’t fun at all.
+Your menstrual cycle restricts the outfits you can wear, affects your mood, and also isn’t fun at all.

 During a menstrual cycle, most think there are two options for period hygiene: a tampon or a pad.
 Using a pad brings you back to your middle school days and tampons leak can cause bacterial infections and can get expensive.
 What’s left to use?
 Menstrual cups.
 We’ve gathered the Best Menstrual Cups that allow you to ditch the plastic.
 Let’s start with what on earth is a period cup?